Amelia S. Givin: Community involvement

 Besides meeting the needs of her business, Givin spent much of her time traveling and participating in social pursuits.
 She and her family were often mentioned in the Carlisle's local newspaper, and Amelia and her mother were both members of Carlisle's Second Presbyterian Church.
 After Carlisle's Cumberland County Chapter was organized in 1895, Givin became a member of the National Society of the Daughters of the American Revolution.

 In her later years, Givin frequented the library she had helped to form.

 In addition to, and as part of, her social activities, Givin dedicated a significant portion of her life and funds to charitable pursuits.
-In particular, Givin supported the Carlisle Hospital, the Female Benevolent Society of Carlilse, as well as the Second Presbyterian Church of which she was a member.
+In particular, Givin supported the Carlisle Hospital, the Female Benevolent Society of Carlisle, as well as the Second Presbyterian Church of which she was a member.
 She included in her will $30,000 for the maintenance of Carlisle Hospital.
 Givin also left provisions for her household employees and many family members and friends after her death.